-At Travel Mono our favourite meal of the day is undoubtedly breakfast.
-Some say its the most important meal of the day, and this is especially true when you are travelling.
+My favourite meal of the day is undoubtedly breakfast.
+Some say its the most important meal of the day and this is especially true when you are travelling.
 A decent breakfast can give you the fuel needed for a day of adventure or sightseeing.
-There is nothing quite like a delicious early morning meal; especially when it is prepared by someone else.
+There is nothing quite like a delicious early morning meal – especially when it is prepared by someone else.

 The European breakfast menu can vary immensely depending on your location.
-But there is also a great deal of over lap between neighboring countries on the continent.
+But there is also a great deal of over lap between neighbouring countries on the continent.

-In the article below we will give you are top five European breakfast dishes by country, and summarize the best of the rest.
+In the article below we will give you are top five European breakfast dishes by country and summarise the best of the rest.
 But first, lets look at a few general dishes you are likely to find in multiple countries across Europe.

 The Continental Breakfast